MannLabs/alphapept/README.md

 > To access Thermo files, we have integrated [RawFileReader](https://planetorbitrap.com/rawfilereader) into AlphaPept.
 We rely on [Mono](https://www.mono-project.com/) for Linux/Mac systems.

  > To access Bruker files, we rely on the `timsdata`-library.
 Currently, only Windows is supported.
 For feature finding, we use the Bruker Feature Finder, which can be found in the `ext` folder of this repository.

+## Version Performance
+An overview on the performance of differen tversions can be found [here](https://charts.mongodb.com/charts-alphapept-itfxv/public/dashboards/5f671dcf-bcd6-4d90-8494-8c7f724b727b).

 ## How to use